 Sentence for First Degree Criminal Trespass

-First Degree Criminal Trespass is a crime which is often charged after a misunderstanding, or when a person refuses to leave someone’s property when asked.
-It is a class 5 felony in Denver, Larimer, and El Paso County.
+First degree criminal trespass is a crime which is often charged after a misunderstanding, or when a person refuses to leave someone's property when asked.
+It can be either a class 1 misdemeanor or class 6 felony in Denver, Larimer, and El Paso County.
 The possible consequences of a conviction are as follows:

 Charged with First Degree Criminal Trespass?
 Why You Need a Lawyer

-Because a prison sentence is possible for a First Degree Criminal Trespass conviction, or any other form of Trespass, it is extremely important to take your charges seriously.
+Because a jail or prison sentence is possible for a first degree criminal trespass conviction, or any other form of trespass, it is extremely important to take your charges seriously.
 Immediately contact a full-time experienced criminal defense attorney who is familiar with the court system and who will be an aggressive defense on your behalf.
-The attorneys at the O’Malley Law Office have been defending clients accused of First Degree Criminal Trespass for over 20 years.
+The attorneys at Sawyer Legal Group, LLC have been defending clients accused of first degree criminal trespass for over a decade.
 Our best attorneys often get acquittals or reduced sentences for our clients, because of our unbeatable approach.
 We have been successful in beating the government and saving the reputation and future of our clients.
 Our clients trust us because we truly care about them and their future.
 Having a criminal record can affect your future in more ways than you can imagine.
 It can influence whether or not you are hired for a job, or are allowed to rent a house.
-Don’t let a misunderstanding or false accusation ruin your future.
-Don’t stand alone in court – work with an exceptional attorney who will be your advocate in court.
+Don't let a misunderstanding or false accusation ruin your future.
+Don't stand alone in court – work with an exceptional attorney who will be your advocate in court.
 We fight to win.

 Colorado First Degree Criminal Trespass Statute: 18-4-502

 “(1) A person commits the crime of first degree criminal trespass if such person:

 (a) knowingly and unlawfully enters or remains in a dwelling of another; or

 (b) enters any motor vehicle with intent to commit a crime therein.